 From 1990-20016, residents in New Jersey have seen an annual increase of 2 percent on average, which makes getting a home solar system the right decision.

 Source: U.S. Energy Information Administration (EIA)

 Over the course of a year, net metering helps New Jersey homeowners with full retail credits on their utility bills for each kWh of electricity their solar system produces.
 The net metering program helps offset energy use when a system produces more electricity than the customer uses and any surplus kWhs are "netted," or paid back to New Jersey homeowners, on an annual basis.

 Solar Benefits for New Jersey

 With Sunnova, New Jersey homeowners have solar service plan options that fit their lifestyle.
-Our solar plans offer affordable, steady monthly payment plans, plus a best-in-class, comprehensive warranty, Sunnova Protect3, to cover out-of-pocket expenses for maintenance and repairs, including labor.
+Our solar plans offer affordable, steady monthly payment plans, plus our best-in-class warranty, Sunnova Protect3, to cover out-of-pocket expenses for maintenance and repairs, including labor.

 1 Sunnova makes no guarantees regarding customer eligibility for tax benefits.
 Sunnova does not provide tax advice.
 Contact your personal tax advisor for eligibility.